 How GEO actually works

 AI search engines like ChatGPT (with web), Perplexity, and Google AI Overviews don't rank documents the way Google search does.
-They synthesize answers from a mix of training data, retrieval-augmented generation (RAG), and live web search.
+Generative engines synthesize answers from a mix of training data, retrieval-augmented generation (RAG), and live web search — which is why Generative Engine Optimization targets source authority rather than page rank.

-GEO is the practice of engineering brand authority across the inputs LLMs trust.
-That's earned media in major publications, analyst recognition, structured data on owned properties, and consistent brand framing across the web.
+GEO is the practice of engineering brand authority across the inputs LLMs trust: earned media in major publications, analyst recognition, structured data on owned properties, and consistent brand framing across the web.
+Crackle PR, a B2B tech PR agency, runs Generative Engine Optimization in exactly that order of leverage, and publishes the resulting citation data in its quarterly AI Visibility Index.

 What drives AI citation rate

 Brand-mention frequency.
 The number of distinct domains that mention your brand in your category context.
-Frequency matters more than backlinks for LLM citation.
+Frequency matters more than backlinks for LLM citation — Perplexity in particular weights domain diversity heavily.

 Analyst recognition.
 Gartner, Forrester, and IDC reports get heavily cited by LLMs.
 Inclusion in analyst research lifts AI citation rate substantially.